mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

 ## Single View

-This section covers the outputs concerning the Single View.
+This section covers the outputs concerning the Single View's aggregation.

 ### Projection Changes